Divineforby/GenerateSongsLyrics/README.md

 Generate -

-Command: python generate.py 'Temperature' 'Number of Samples' 'Max Length of Samples'
+Command: python generate.py <Temperature> <Number of Samples> <Max Length of Samples>

 Takes in 3 arguments to begin generating new song lyrics.
 All output will be in the results folder.
+Path to which model to use can be defined in the file itself in the main function.

 Default Files: